SGU-infocom-official/Inputmask_v3.3.11/inputmask-pages/src/assets/Colormask.md

 ## Usage

-first have a look at the stylesheet `colormask.css` to see how you can style the mask.
+First have a look at the stylesheet `colormask.css` to see how you can style the mask.
 Adjust the colors to your needs.

 Use it like the inputmask but with Colormask instead of Inputmask.